gaehlerm/SoftwareEngineering/README.md

 p = Person('John', 30, 'New York')
 ```

 Nowadays, structs (or dataclasses) are not anymore as commonly used.
 Especially the Java community was avoiding such kinds of objects at all costs until they introduced `record` classes with Java 14 [https://docs.oracle.com/en/java/javase/17/language/records.html].
 Though there is absolutely nothing wrong with structs.
 In fact, structs are really helpful.
 Code without structs is like a plumber without a toolbox.
-It's quite helpless.
+It's quite unstructured.

 Classes are very similar to structs.
 Besides some technical details, the only real difference is the encapsulation of variables and functions (methods), as well as the introduction of inheritance.
 You can decide for each variable or method whether it should be public (accessible to the outside) or private (usable only within a class).
 This makes classes strictly more powerful than structs.